 The payoff: Transform the look of your half bath in three weekends.

 - Add a spacious feel by replacing your vanity cabinet with a table.

 - Combine the classic look of an old-fashioned vessel sink with the sleek style of a modern wall-mount faucet.

 - Save wall patching work by using these easy-to-clean granite wall tiles.

 The DIY vessel sink and wall-mount faucet cost more than standard off-the-shelf plumbing fixtures.
 But the combined cost of the table and plumbing fixtures we show is about the same as if you purchased a top-quality vanity cabinet, solid-surface vanity top and high-end faucet.
 And you’ll save at least half the cost of a professional bath remodel by doing the work yourself.

 We’ll show you how to mount and connect the vessel sink and how to install the wall-mount faucet.
 And just in case your drain doesn’t line up or the plumbing vent gets in the way of the recessed faucet valve—don’t worry, we’ll show you how to relocate them too.

-There are a few things you’ll want to check out before you start.
+There are a few things you’ll want to check out before you start on elegant small bathrooms.
 If you live in a cold climate and your plumbing is on an outside wall, don’t use a wall-mount faucet because the valve and pipes could freeze.
 Use a standard-mount faucet instead.
 And second, look inside your vanity cabinet.
 If your water supply pipes come up from the bottom of the cabinet, you’ll have to reroute them into the wall.
 This could be a big job depending on how your house is constructed.

 Before you start this project, check with your building department.
 Most locales require a plumbing and electrical permit for this type of work.
 Then arrange for inspections before covering plumbing or electrical work with drywall.